 Engage Your Customers

 No one wants to read posts from a company that they think is being pushed by “robots”, especially if it seems like there’s no one on the other side of the screen willing to talk to them.
 Post surveys or questions that are likely to inspire friendly debates.
-If you own an ice cream shop, run a poll asking people “What’s the best ice cream sundae topping?” or if you run an interior design company ask “What is the one color they would never paint your bedroom?”
+If you own an ice cream shop, run a poll asking people “What’s the best ice cream sundae topping?” or if you run an interior design company ask “What is the one color you would never paint your bedroom?”
 You will have to moderate to keep people from getting out of hand on occasion, but if you choose your topics wisely the time investment should be minimal.